Table of Contents

 Key Takeaways

-1. Unlike other monitoring tools that use a push approach, Prometheus employs a pull approach for data collection.
+- Unlike other monitoring tools that use a push approach, Prometheus employs a pull approach for data collection.
 The Prometheus server periodically retrieves metrics from client components, ensuring data is collected when the server is up and ready.

-2. Exporters play a crucial role in Prometheus monitoring.
+- Exporters play a crucial role in Prometheus monitoring.
 They are software components that produce metrics data and expose it via an HTTP server.
 Metrics are exposed in a format that Prometheus can scrape.

-5. The article provides step-by-step guides for implementing Prometheus exporters in Python.
+- The article provides step-by-step guides for implementing Prometheus exporters in Python.
 It covers two metric types: Counters (for metrics that increase over time, like system uptime) and Gauges (for metrics that fluctuate, like memory and CPU usage).
 Examples include a standalone exporter for system resource usage and a Flask web application exporter for request response time and uptime.

 Quick Overview of Prometheus Concepts

-Pull approach of data collection
+Pull approach of data collection.

 Prometheus exporters

 Exporters are essential pieces within a Prometheus monitoring environment.
 Each program acting as a Prometheus client holds an exporter at its core.
-An exporter is comprised of software features that produce metrics data and an HTTP server that exposes the generated metrics available via a given endpoint.
+An exporter comprises software features that produce metrics data and an HTTP server that exposes the generated metrics available via a given endpoint.
 Metrics are exposed according to a specific format that the Prometheus server can read and ingest (scraping).
 We will discuss how to produce metrics, their format, and how to make them available for scraping later in this article.

 Flexible visualization